Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =TRIM(text) -> =TRIM(A25)
 ```

-## The stakeholder of your project is requesting the "First Name" Column A and "Last Name" Column B to be combined into one column with a comma seperating the names.
-Show the stakeholder how to combine these two columns seamlessly by the use of a function.
+## Combine the "First Name" Column A and "Last Name" Column B separated only by a comma by the use of a function into one column.
 ```
 =CONCAT(text1,text2,[text3],...) -> =CONCAT(A1,", ",B1)
 ```